discos/doc/developer/howto/github/branch_and_merge.rst

   no changes added to commit (use "git add" and/or "git commit -a")

 The git status command shows and tracks all the changes made.
 There are cases this is not the best option.
-If you want to track changes only on files already inder the control of the repository you should add an option.
+If you want to track changes only on files already under the control of the repository you should add an option.

 .. code-block:: bash